NicHub/iomx/README.md

 _iomx_ is a lightweight CLI tool, designed to run smoothly locally or over SSH, to multiplex, inspect, and log multi-protocol IoT data streams.

-It provides a simple, unified way to monitor data from **serial devices, MQTT brokers, WebSocket endpoints**, and more.
+It provides a simple, unified way to monitor data from **serial devices, MQTT brokers, WebSocket (ws) endpoints**, and more.

 ## ✨ Features

 -   Multiplex multiple interfaces with a single tool
--   Supported protocols: Serial, MQTT, WebSocket — designed to be extensible
+-   Supported protocols: Serial, MQTT, WebSocket (ws) — designed to be extensible
 -   Output to console or structured logs (JSON, JSONL, YAML, plain text)
 -   Lightweight and dependency-minimal (pure Python 3)
 -   Ideal for **debugging, testing, and monitoring IoT devices**